Onset of CN Emission in 3I/ATLAS: Evidence for Strong Carbon-Chain Depletion: Observations

 The MDM observing campaign reported in this Letter took place from 2025 August 8 through August 17, spanning 10 nights in total (Table~\ref{tab:obs}).
 As 3I/ATLAS approached perihelion, the target was observable only in a limited window between the end of astronomical twilight and the point where its airmass exceeded 2.
 Early in the run, this window lasted about 1.5\,h but was affected by contamination from the full Moon, whereas during the final nights the window shortened to $\sim$1\,h but was free of lunar interference for most of the science exposures and calibration frames.

 The 2.4\,m telescope does not support non-sidereal tracking.
 Given the relative high rate of motion ($100\arcsec\ \mathrm{hr}^{-1}$) and to minimize recentering overheads, we rotated OSMOS so that the slit was aligned with the trajectory of 3I/ATLAS.
 The required rotation angle, $\sim$80$^\circ$ east, was computed from the position angle provided by the MPC.
 To place the target on the slit, we first obtained unfiltered acquisition images of the field and then used MDM's \texttt{osctrtask.py} script to determine the offsets for the guiding camera.
 With this procedure, centering accuracy was typically better than $\pm$1 pixel.
+During a typical 5-minute exposure, the comet drifted by $\sim8\arcsec$ along the slit, which is only a small fraction of the $5\arcmin$ effective image height.

 The target acquisition and observing sequences varied slightly from night to night depending on atmospheric conditions.
 Each night began with twilight flats, followed by acquisition images of the target field to confirm the pointing.
 On some nights, field recognition and slit centering were completed before the end of astronomical twilight, and 3I/ATLAS spectra started to be obtained despite the residual sky brightness in order to maximize the number of science exposures.
 After the science frames, we observed calibration standards chosen from a catalog in the same sky region and at similar airmass.
 Flux standards were drawn from the spectrophotometric catalog of \citet{1990AJ.....99.1621O}.
 For wavelength calibration we used compact planetary nebulae ($<$10\arcsec\ in angular size) selected from \citet{1992secg.book.....A} and \citet{2001A&A...378..843K}.
 Solar analogs were selected from the Hipparcos catalog, restricting to G2V stars of sufficiently low brightness to avoid CCD saturation.